Skip to main content

 T.J.
 Hockenson (TE – MIN)

 The “fade” on T.J.
 Hockenson is 100% tied to his late ACL/MCL injury from Week 16, which he did not have surgery on until the end of January 2024.
 At the earliest, a 9-month recovery would put Hockenson on the field in late October.
-He’s a logical candidate for the PUP list (miss the first six weeks).
+He’s already on the PUP list (will miss the first four weeks).
 The Vikings have a Week 6 bye week.

 With modern medicine it’s very possible Hockenson can return earlier, but to what production level?
 Last season, alongside a healthy Justin Jefferson, Hockenson was at his worst, averaging 9.5 points per game.
 That would have ranked at TE8.
 Considering the Vikings’ offense might not be as effective without Kirk Cousins, it’s not hard to envision Hockenson failing to provide difference-making tight-end production at any point during the year.
 Now, there’s a case to be made as his feet get under him that he can be a difference-maker down the line.
 And in the best ball format, that matters more with the prize money toward the top from Weeks 15-17.